The internet is small; but it has a few beautiful physics puzzle collections.

 • Pearls for every physicist are the fallacies about physical concepts collected by Friedrich Herrmann, Historical Burdens on Physics, downloadable (in German) at http://www.physikdidaktik.uni-karlsruhe.de/Kolumne/Altlasten.html.
 This collection of short texts is a treasure chest; it makes one think and enjoy.

-• If you want to explore physics in a completely different way, have a look at http://www.numericana.com.
+• If you want to explore physics by surfing, have a look at www.numericana.com.

 For an extensive list of internet links on physics see Appendix C: Sources of information on motion in volume I of the Motion Mountain physics text.